 I even have a Concept2 vs. Xebex Rower comparison article.

-Choosing a rowing machine is a very difficult choice so please don’t hesitate to ask questions in the comment section below!
+Choosing a rowing machine is a difficult task, so please don’t hesitate to ask questions in the comment section below!

 I hope you enjoyed this Body Solid Endurance R300 Rower review!